vlazzarini/cs-s7/README.md

 ```
 res:i = s7eval(code:S)
+res:k = s7eval(code:S)
 ```

-evaluates a code string, returning the result (real or integer results only)
+evaluates a code string, returning the result (real or integer results only), at init and perf-times.
+Note that perf-time code executes at every k-cycle, so it may need to be protected with flow-control.

 ```
 s7definevar(var:s, value:i)
+s7definevar(var:s, value:k)
 ```

-defines a variable with a given value.
+defines a variable with a given value, similar comments apply here.

 Here is a trivial example